arnicas/interactive-vis-course/Week1/README.md

 We'll go through a download and csv formatting example in class.
 You'll need to do the same, so take notes!

-**Homework**: Download a data set and format in Excel for use in visualization.
-Try to mimic the simple style in my csv examples.
+**Homework**: Download a data set from data.unicef.org and format a CSV in Excel for use in visualization.
+Try to mimic the simple style in my csv examples (see [data](data).
 See below for how to send me the result in a gist.

 ## Your Local Server